-Norway’s capital is home to over 600,000 people and is a ranked
+Norway's capital is home to over 600,000 people and is a ranked as

-put you off as this city has a lot to offer those who venture there.
+you off as this city has a lot to offer those who venture there.

 Art lovers will want to visit the Munch Museum to gaze upon the artists works or visit one of the many other museums in the city, there's over 40 to choose from so I think you'll be able to find a few that suits your tastes or plan to see one of the operas or ballet, or even just visit the Opera House (Operahuset)

 Adventurers will be looking for some snow for skiing, toboganning, cross country ski trails, sledding and ice skating all of which Oslo has in abundance.